csesoc/constitution/CONSTITUTION.rst

 ---------------

 #.
 No item of business is to be transacted at a general meeting unless a quorum of members entitled under this constitution to vote is present during the time the meeting is considering that item.
 #.
-Fifteen members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.
+Fifteen (15) members present (being members entitled under this constitution to vote at a general meeting) constitute a quorum for the transaction of the business of a general meeting.

    #.
-Should the society have less than 15 full members, half of the number of full members shall constitute a quorum.
+Should the society have less than fifteen (15) full members, half of the number of full members shall constitute a quorum.
+   #.
+Members of the Executive are not to count towards reaching quorum

 #.
 If within half an hour after the appointed time for the commencement of a general meeting a quorum is not present, the meeting: